hedgeme/tradingbot/verified_info.md

 ## 📦 Assets used by the Harmony trading bot

+This document lists verified contracts used by TECBot on Harmony (Shard 0).
+Keep this file updated when adding or upgrading contracts.

 | Asset        | Symbol | Contract Address                                      |
 | ------------ | ------ | ---------------------------------------------------- |
 | Wrapped ONE  | WONE   | `0xcF664087a5bB0237a0BAd6742852ec6c8d69A27a`         |